astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/05_upgrade-astronomer.md

 As of Astronomer v0.16, Astronomer releases will be made generally available to Enterprise customers on a quarterly basis as part of a long-term support (LTS) release model.
 Critical security and bug fixes will be regularly shipped as patch versions that follow LTS releases.
 Patch releases will be made available _between_ quarterly LTS releases and require a simple upgrade process.

-To help you maintain Astronomer up-to-date, the guide below will walk you through:

-- Astronomer Platform Versioning
-- How to upgrade to a patch version on Astronomer
-- How to upgrade to a minor version on Astronomer

-For a detailed breakdown of individual releases, refer to [Astronomer Enterprise Release Notes](https://www.astronomer.io/docs/enterprise/v0.16/resources/release-notes/).

-## Astronomer Platform Versioning

-Astronomer platform releases follow a semantic versioning scheme.
-All versions are written as a 3-component number in the format of `x.y.z`.
-In this syntax,

-- X: Major Version
-- Y: Minor Version
-- Z: Patch/Hotfix

-For example, upgrading Astronomer from v0.16.4 to v0.16.5 would be considered upgrading to a "patch" version whereas upgrading from v0.15.0 to v0.16.0 would be considered upgrading to the latest "minor" version.

-## Upgrade to a Patch Version

 If you're already on Astronomer's latest minor version (v0.16), you're free to upgrade the platform to a patch release as soon as it's made available.

 A few notes before you get started: